vish-mandalika/MyAnimeList-Recommender-Application/README.md

 ---

 ## Future improvements
-- **Better franchise deduplication:** the current 2-word heuristic misses cases like "Fullmetal Alchemist" vs "FMA: Brotherhood".
-Furthemore, it
+- **Better franchise deduplication:** the current 2-word heuristic misses cases like "Fullmetal Alchemist" vs "FMA: Brotherhood."
+A more robust approach would use MAL's related-anime metadata to group entries by franchise.
 - **Richer content features:** incorporate studio, source material, and synopsis text (via TF-IDF or embeddings) beyond just genres
 - **Live MAL integration:** use the Jikan API to fetch any user's current ratings instead of relying on a static dataset snapshot
 - **A/B testing different alpha weights:** the 70/30 CF/CB split was chosen heuristically; user feedback could optimize this